rafalp/Misago/dev-docs/plugins/hooks/filter-thread-posts-queryset-hook.md

 # `filter_thread_posts_queryset_hook`

-This hook wraps the standard function that Misago uses set filters on thread's posts queryset to limit it only to posts that the user can see.
+This hook wraps the standard function that Misago uses to set filters on thread's posts queryset to limit it only to posts that the user can see.

 ## Location